WWII Documentary Filmmaking Study Abroad Program

 Join us in Summer 2026 for our second annual WWII Documentary Filmmaking Study Abroad Program!
 This program will travel to different locations each year, following historic locations of WWII.
 For 2026, students will be traveling to Paris and Normandy, France!

-Along with Grady College’s own faculty, students will be traveling and collaborating with the talented individuals running the World War II Foundation to shoot a documentary film about World War II and the related history in the region.
+Along with Grady College’s own faculty and filmmaker, Sanghoon Lee, students will be traveling and collaborating with the award-winning documentary film production crew from World War II Foundation to shoot a documentary film about World War II and the related history in the region.

-This program will provide students an experiential learning opportunity, for 3-hours of course credit, by participating in the film production as a crew member and a creator.
+This program will provide students an experiential and hands-on learning opportunity, for 3-hours of course credit.

 Apply